Industrial Revolution: Transfer of knowledge

 Knowledge of innovation was spread by several means.
 Workers trained in a technique might move to another employer.
 A common method was the study tour, in which individuals gathered information abroad.
 Throughout the Industrial Revolution and preceding century, European countries and America engaged in such tours; Sweden and France trained civil servants and technicians to undertake them as policy, while in Britain and America manufacturers pursued tours independently.
 Tour diaries are invaluable records of methods.
+Translation of new technological knowledge into local vernacular has been credited with enabling the diffusion of technological knowledge.

 Innovation spread via informal networks such as the Lunar Society of Birmingham, whose members met from 1765 to 1809 to discuss natural philosophy and its industrial applications.
-They have been described as “the revolutionary committee of that most far-reaching of all the eighteenth-century revolutions, the Industrial Revolution.”
+They have been described as "the revolutionary committee of that most far-reaching of all the eighteenth-century revolutions, the Industrial Revolution."
 Similar societies published papers and proceedings; the Royal Society of Arts issued annual Transactions and illustrated volumes of inventions.

 Technical encyclopaedias disseminated methods.
-John Harris’s Lexicon Technicum (1704) offered extensive scientific and engineering entries.
-Abraham Rees’s The Cyclopaedia; or, Universal Dictionary of Arts, Sciences, and Literature (1802–19) contained detailed articles and engraved plates on machines and processes.
-French works such as the Descriptions des Arts et Métiers and Diderot’s Encyclopédie similarly documented foreign techniques with engraved illustrations.
-Periodicals on manufacturing and patents emerged in the 1790s; for instance, French journals like the Annales des Mines printed engineers’ travel reports on British factories, helping diffuse innovations.
+John Harris's Lexicon Technicum (1704) offered extensive scientific and engineering entries.
+Abraham Rees's The Cyclopaedia; or, Universal Dictionary of Arts, Sciences, and Literature (1802–19) contained detailed articles and engraved plates on machines and processes.
+French works such as the Descriptions des Arts et Métiers and Diderot's Encyclopédie similarly documented foreign techniques with engraved illustrations.
+Periodicals on manufacturing and patents emerged in the 1790s; for instance, French journals like the Annales des Mines printed engineers' travel reports on British factories, helping diffuse innovations.